WizzWallet/elex-proxy/README.md

 - `MAX_CACHE_ENTRIES`: Maximum cache entry.
 - `CACHE_TIME_TO_LIVE`: Cache max live time.
 - `CACHE_TIME_TO_IDLE`: Cache idle time, if no access, cache will be removed.
+- `NO_CACHE_METHODS`: No cache methods, use comma to separate multiple methods.
 - `RUST_LOG`: Log level for Rust logging framework.
 Options include `trace`, `debug`, `info`, `warn`, and `error`.

 #### Usage